 manufacturers now trumpet their cars as being iPod-ready, many with in-car docking stations and steering wheel iPod navigation systems.
 Each add-on enhances the value of choosing an iPod over a rival like the Microsoft Zune.
-And now with the App Store for the iPhone and iPod Touch, Apple is doing the same thing with software add-ons.
-In less than a year after its introduction, the iTunes App store boasted over fifty thousand applications, collectively downloaded over one billion times.
+And now with the App Store for the iPhone, iPod touch, and iPad, Apple is doing the same thing with software add-ons.
+Software-based ecosystems can grow very quickly.
+In less than a year after its introduction, the iTunes App Store boasted over fifty thousand applications, collectively downloaded over one billion times.